 The transmission and transfer case would essentially keep the vehicle firmly locked in place and safe from rolling down a driveway, possibly running into something or someone causing major damage to your vehicle and somebody else’s property.

-Is It Ok To Drive In 4 Wheel Drive All The Time?
+Is It OK to Drive In 4-Wheel Drive All The Time?

 - A full-time 4WD which is essentially a permanent 4-wheel drive